katmore/webhook/README.md

 $hubSecret = "My Secret";

 /*
- * validate the secret
+ * validate the signature
  */
 list($algo, $hash) = explode('=', $hubSignature, 2) + ['', ''];
 if ($hash !== hash_hmac($algo, $messageBody, $hubSecret)) {
+   echo "Invalid Signature!";
    return;
 }

+/*
+ * continue doing stuff....
+ */
 ```

 ###Using the provided end-point example

-A end-point example is provided at [web/endpoint-example.php](web/endpoint-example.php).
+An end-point example is provided at [web/endpoint-example.php](web/endpoint-example.php).
 Out of the box, this example responds to a 'push' event by performing the 'pull' or 'update' commands on a local git or svn repo as appropriate.
 It also responds to a 'ping' event with a success message.
 For added safety, this example also validates the "Hub Signature" against the shared Webhook "Secret" as recommended.

    * copy the provided [web/endpoint-example.php](web/endpoint-example.php)...